Seeking to put God's love into action, Habitat for Humanity of Boone County brings people together to build homes, communities and hope.

 Habitat for Humanity of Boone County is led by a volunteer Board of Directors that makes strategic and

 Our Executive Director, Liz Qua, worked with the Habitat for Humanity Boone County Family Services team before accepting the Executive Director position.
 She graduated from Southern Illinois University with a Bachelor’s degree in Aviation Management and flew for the airlines for several years before choosing to stay home with her children.
 Liz has a heart for volunteering and has a variety of experience, serving both within HBHBC and additional service and charitable organizations in the greater Indianapolis area for the last nine years.
 She and her husband, Doug, live in Zionsville and have 3 grown children.

 Kevin Schmidt is the President of the Board of Directors for Habitat for Humanity of Boone County.
 Kevin has been an active member of the financial industry for 37 years, having performed roles in advisory services, training and senior leadership.
 He holds a Bachelor of Science degree in business administration, cum laude, from Greenville College, and has received additional leadership training at the Wharton School Institute.
-In addition to his work serving clients at City Securities Corporation and the professional community, Kevin is also on the board of directors of The Villages of Indiana - a statewide organization focused on children’s needs and foster care and the past chairman and current board member of the Indiana Council for Economic Education.
+In addition to his work serving clients at Stifel Investment Services and the professional community, Kevin is also on the board of directors of The Villages of Indiana - a statewide organization focused on children’s needs and foster care and the past chairman and current board member of the Indiana Council for Economic Education.
 Kevin is an active member of the Zionsville Presbyterian Church.